-These allowable hours shall be applicable to both stationary and mobile lane closures, as well as shoulder closures along I-95.
+These allowable hours shall be applicable to all stationary and mobile lane closures, as well as mobile, short-duration, and short-term stationary shoulder closures along I-95 and the ramps.
+Intermediate-term stationary and long-term stationary shoulder closures along I-95 and the ramps may be submitted for review and approval to the VDOT Project Manager through the TMP process.
 VDOT will consider changes to the allowable lane closure hours only if the Design-Builder can demonstrate why the proposed work cannot be completed within the contract allowable lane closure hours.
 All requests shall include an assessment of the work zone traffic impacts using a sketch planning traffic analysis tool and/or an operational level traffic analysis software program as appropriate for approval by VDOT at least thirty (30) days prior to the operation impacting the lanes.